estrangedwriter/Illumio-Coding-Challenge/README.md

 however she wants to test the code but it should work as long as the values in the CSV file are formatted properly (no spaces, no empty rows).

+Two methods I wrote associated with the 'Firewall' class are

+>fw.print_packet()
+    and
+>fw.return_length()

+The print_packet method will allow you to view the contents of the Firewall dictionary class.
+The return_length() method allows you to see how many unique entries or rules are in the Firewall class.

 ### Refinements

 If I had more time, I would run unit tests and timer tests to determine the speed with which my constructor can construct the dictionary, with all the rules.
 I think that the code performs well but it could be slightly faster.
 My computer crashed when I tried to include the IP address range from 0.0.0.0 - 255.255.255.255 (that's 16 million IP addresses) but the code can handle 65,000 ports easily.
-The code can handle 500k-1million entries as well.
+The code can handle 500k-1million entries as well; you can test for
+1 million entries by adjusting the IP address ranges in the CSV file.

 ### Team Preference